René Berg: 1991–2003

 After the Soho Vultures disbanded, Berg remained quiet for a few years until he scored a bigger record deal and recorded his only solo album The Leather, The Loneliness and Your Dark Eyes released in 1992 on Communique Records.
 When he arrived back on the scene he was revitalised by the album release, (his first in eight years since the Idle Flowers single) and promoted and played many live dates between 1992 and 1993 some with his old bandmate Nasty Suicide guesting on guitar.
-The album featured guitarist Bernie Tormé, bassist Paul Gray|and Rat Scabies on drums.
+The album featured guitarist Bernie Tormé, bassist Paul Gray and Rat Scabies on drums.
 A planned tour of Europe and Japan to promote the album was scheduled but was later cancelled.
 In 1993 Berg contributed to Nasty Suicide's Cool Talk Injection (1994) album singing lead vocals on the Alvin Gibbs-penned song "The Trap That Venus Laid" and backing vocals on two other songs.

 Berg died on 28 July 2003 estranged from those who knew him.

 One of his proudest moments was appearing onstage in New York City, playing with Chuck Berry.
-His legacy lives on.
 The Darkness' 2003 hit "I Believe in a Thing Called Love" is close in arrangement to Berg's "Rob The Bank".